No Agreement Made On EU Copyright Directive, As Recording Industry Freaks Out About Safe Harbors Too

 For example, solutions that seek to qualify or mitigate the liability of Online Content Sharing Service Providers should be considered with an abundance of caution to avoid the final proposal leaving rightsholders in a worse position than they are in now.
 Any “mitigation measures”, should they be offered to OCSSPs, must therefore be clearly formulated and conditional on OCSSPs taking robust action to ensure the unavailability of works or other subject matter on their services.

-This is pretty incredible when you get passed the diplomatic legalese.
+This is pretty incredible when you get past the diplomatic legalese.
 These music companies are flat out admitting that the entire goal of this bill is to hit internet companies with crippling liability that makes it literally impossible for them to host any user generated content.
 This isn't -- as they claim -- about a "value gap" (a made up meaningless term).
 Rather this is the legacy entertainment industry going all in on an attempt to change the internet from a platform for the public, to a locked up platform for gatekeepers.
 In short, they want to take the internet and turn it into TV.
 Europe should not let this happen.

 Reader Comments